Mobile App Scalability: Key Factors for Long-Term Success

 6. Security at Scale

 As your app grows, so do security risks.
 More users, more data, more potential threats.
-Security needs to scale alongside your app.
+Mobile apps security needs to scale alongside your app.
+Consider solutions like verizon security & privacy app as examples of robust security implementation.

 Scalable Authentication